antvis/G6/docs/manual/advanced/animation.en.md

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*aAjWQ4n_OOEAAAAAAAAAAABkARQnAQ' alt='download' width='150'/>

 We first find the graphics shape to be animated by `group.get('children')[0]`.
 Here we find the 0th graphics shape of this type of node.
-Then, we call `animate` for the node to define the properties for each frame(The first parameter is a function which returns the properties of each frame, the second parameter defines the configuration for animation).
+Then, we call `animate` for the node to define the properties for each frame(The first parameter is a function which returns the properties of each frame; the second parameter defines the configuration for animation, see [animateCfg](#animateCfg)).

 ```javascript
 // Magnify and shrink animation